ruediger/help.github.com/_posts/2011-02-17-fork-a-repo.markdown

 main_category: bootcamp
 ---

 <span class="intro">If you&rsquo;ve found yourself on this page, we&rsquo;re assuming you&rsquo;re brand new to Git and GitHub.
-At some point you may want use another user&rsquo;s project as the starting point for your own.
-This is known as &ldquo;forking.&rdquo;</span>
+This guide will walk you through the basics and explain a little bit about how everything works along the way.</span>

 ##<span>First:</span> Fork A Repo

-For this tutorial, we&rsquo;ll be using the <a href="https://github.com/octocat/Spoon-Knife" target="_blank">Spoon-Knife</a> project.
+At some point you may find yourself wanting to contribute to someone else's project, or would like to use someone's project as the starting point for your own.
+This is known as &ldquo;forking.&rdquo; For this tutorial, we&rsquo;ll be using the <a href="https://github.com/octocat/Spoon-Knife" target="_blank">Spoon-Knife</a> project.

 1. <span class="step-title">Fork the &ldquo;Spoon-Knife &rdquo; repo</span>